Loading...

 Great work.

-I know that in the chapter it describes the advertising, so I know the British government advertised for work to help rebuild England post-war.
+I know that in the chapter it describes the advertising, so I know the British government advertised for work to help rebuild England postwar.

-However, this wasn't a pool factor for Floella's father to move to England.
+The Caribbean does have a rich tradition of strong community, however, this wasn't a pull factor for Floella's father to move to England.

-It was definitely the prospect, the opportunity of better paying jobs, so that's one of them and I don't think the uncertainty and risk of what might happen to their family is a pull factor, something that drew him to England.
+And I don't think the uncertainty and risk of what might happen to their family is a pull factor, something that drew him to England.

 It's very likely he'll have considered this, but it's not considered something that would tempt him to move.